-- Cell phones may be used outside the library and should be turned off while inside the library facility.
+- Cell phones may be used outside the library and should be set to silent while inside the library facility.

 UNATTENDED AND VULNERABLE CHILDREN

-The Orono Public Library encourages visits by young children and it is our desire to make these important visits both memorable and enjoyable for the child.
+The Orono Public Library encourages visits by young children and it is the desire of library staff to make these important visits both memorable and enjoyable for the child.
 Responsibility for children using the library rests at all times with the parent or caregiver.
 Parents must use their discretion in determining when their children are sufficiently mature and responsible to use the library and library resources unaccompanied by an adult.
 Parents and caregivers should keep in mind that our library is a public building.
 An unattended child is any young person who is using the public library unaccompanied by a responsible adult.
-A vulnerable child is any unattended child whose safety or well-being may be endangered or who is unable to care for his or herself.
+A vulnerable or at-risk child is any unattended child whose safety or well-being may be endangered or who is unable to care for themselves.
 Because children develop and mature at different rates, there is no particular age at which all children are ready to cope with the variety of circumstances they may face alone in the library.
-Library staff must use their judgment and discretion in determining whether or not an unattended child is vulnerable or at-risk.
+Library staff will use their judgment and discretion in determining whether or not an unattended child is vulnerable or at-risk.

 All children using the library must know how to reach a parent or a responsible adult in case of an emergency.
-Parents and caregivers should be familiar with the library's hours of operation and should not leave children at the Library before opening or after closing.
-The Library may also be closed due to an unexpected emergency (storms, power outages, etc.).
-Parents should discuss arrangements and contingency plans for emergency pick-up with their children.
-A telephone is available at the Children’s Circulation desk for children who need to call a parent or responsible adult if closing approaches.
+Parents and caregivers are asked to be familiar with the library's hours of operation and not to leave children at the Library before opening or after closing.
+The Library may also be closed due to an unexpected emergency (storms, power outages, staff issues, etc.).
+Parents are asked to discuss arrangements and contingency plans for emergency pick-up with their children.

 Library staff shall not remain alone after hours with a child who is left in the building.
 Under no circumstances is staff allowed to give a child a ride home.
 Staff will call the Orono Police Department to escort children who have been left in the building after closing.

 Individuals of all ages are encouraged to use the library for homework, recreational reading, computer use, program attendance and as a gathering place.
-The library staff realizes that the noise level in the building will rise after school and at other especially busy times.
+It is anticipated that the noise level in the building may rise after school and at other especially busy times.
 However, a child (whether with parents or not), a teenager or an adult who is being continually disruptive will be given a warning that the behavior must cease so that others may use the library or the person will be asked to leave the library.
 If, after a second warning, the individual continues to be disruptive, he/she will be asked to leave the library.
 If a child, who has been asked to leave, needs to contact a parent, they may do so and then wait with a staff person until the parent arrives.

 PAGING AND CELL PHONES

-The Libraries do not have a system of paging individuals for telephone calls.
+The library does not have a system of paging individuals for telephone calls.
 If possible, staff will assist callers by letting people using the library know that they have a call.
 However, we will not make an exhaustive search of the building or call individuals back.

 The use of cell phones is limited to the lobby or outside areas to avoid the disruption caused by multiple cell phone conversations.
 Cell phones should be set to silent when in the library facility.